MagalixTechnologies/templates/stable/joomla/README.md

 4- Please use username: user, and password: Ukd1Zzk3TGpmNA==

-as a default username and password
+as a default username and password for initial login